BartlomiejKedziora/Project-BestShop/README.md

 ## Other information

-Project is created as a part of Front-end cours.
+Project is created as a part of Front-end course.